-West Bengal WBBSE 10th Madhyamik Result 2018: When and where to check
+Declared!
+West Bengal Madhyamik Result 2018: When and where to check

 In order to get the result through app, students should download the same from google store.
 The name of the app is ‘Madhyamik Results 2018’.
 After the result, the board will distribute marksheets and certificates to school authorities from its distribution centres.

 About WBBSE: The West Bengal Board came into play in 1951 under an Act of the State Legislature called the West Bengal Secondary Education Act of 1950.
+West Bengal board had announced the result for High Madrasah, Alim and Fazil exam on June 1, 2018.

 For all the latest Education News, download Indian Express App